Vasectomy reversal success rates and results

 The single most important factor influencing pregnancy rates and take home baby rates following vasectomy reversal is female age.
 The younger your partner the higher the chance of successful pregnancy.

 The shorter the time since the vasectomy, the higher the chance of a successful reversal.
 This is due to back pressure effects on the testis causing damage to sperm production.
-In addition the very fine tubule (epidermis) just next to the testis is damaged by this pressure and can break open and then scar over so that there is a second blockage very close to the testis.
+In addition the very fine tubule (epididymis) just next to the testis is damaged by this pressure and can break open and then scar over so that there is a second blockage very close to the testis.

 Health of babies following vasectomy reversal